Steam Packet sailings have resumed after the island was battered by Storm Amy.

 The Steam Packet liaised with the relevant authorities in order to arrange for limited essential freight to be carried to Liverpool, in line with planning restrictions.

-With wind speeds forecast to reduce over the course of Sunday afternoon it is hoped sailings will return to normal schedules, with no impacts expected on Manannan’s 3pm departure to Liverpool, or its return.
+With wind speeds forecast to reduce over the course of Sunday afternoon sailings returned to normal schedules, with no impact on Manannan’s 3pm departure to Liverpool, or its return.

-Consideration is being given to the use of Ben-my-Chree in freight-only mode, if required.
+Consideration was given to the use of Ben-my-Chree in freight-only mode, if required.

-Heysham sailings are due to resume with a 7.30pm departure from Douglas this evening.
+Heysham sailings resume with a 7.30pm departure from Douglas on Sunday evening.